codekulturbonn/espocto/README.md

 # ESP-Octo

-Port of the wonderful [Octo](https://github.com/JohnEarnest/c-octo.git) by John Earnest to [ESP32-2432S024C](https://www.aliexpress.com/item/1005005865107357.html) with capacitive touch.
+Port of the wonderful [Octo](https://github.com/JohnEarnest/c-octo.git) (just the emulator, not the complete IDE) by John Earnest to [ESP32-2432S024C](https://www.aliexpress.com/item/1005005865107357.html) with capacitive touch.

 The UI is self-contained.
 The 320x240 pixel display shows the classic CHIP-8 hex display, extended by four buttons to browse games from [the CHIP-8 archive]() ("<", ">", "G") or switch to the built-in monitor and disassembler ("M").